stonepros/stone/doc/stonefs/full.rst

 Legacy (pre-hammer) behavior
 ----------------------------

-In versions of Ceph earlier than hammer, the MDS would ignore the full status of the RADOS cluster, and any data writes from clients would stall until the cluster ceased to be full.
+In versions of Stone earlier than hammer, the MDS would ignore the full status of the RADOS cluster, and any data writes from clients would stall until the cluster ceased to be full.